Cord Cutting Guides, News, and Reviews

-I recommend opting for one of the faster plans: Optimum 300, Optimum 500, or Optimum 1 Gig.
-Optimum 300 is a good starter plan with up to 300 Mbps, which is more than enough to support my video-consuming family.
-For $35 per month, it’s a hard deal to pass up.
-Deals from Verizon Fios and other competitors offer speeds closer to 200 Mbps for a slightly higher rate.
+I recommend opting for one of the faster plans: Optimum 500 or Optimum 1 Gig.
+Optimum 500 is a good starter plan with up to 500 Mbps, which is more than enough to support my video-consuming family.
+For $64.99 per month, it’s a hard deal to pass up.
+Deals from other competitors offer lesser speeds for a slightly higher rate.

-Optimum also offers a fiber gigabit plan with a lower price than Verizon Fios internet plans and plans from most other providers.
-If you want more than 300 Mbps, the Optimum 1 Gig plan is the way to go.
-It costs only $10 more than the Optimum 500 midtier plan, which has up to 500 Mbps.
+Optimum also offers a fiber gigabit plan with a lower price than most other providers.
+If you want more than 500 Mbps, the Optimum 1 Gig plan is the way to go.
+It costs only a little more than the Optimum 500 midtier plan, which has download speeds up to 500 Mbps.

 Optimum’s promotional pricing includes a $5 discount for autopay and paperless billing.
 This is pretty standard, and I’ve seen providers such as Suddenlink implement the same discount.
 If you are not into autopay or saving paper, expect an additional $5 tacked onto your bill.
 In 2019, Optimum also introduced a network-enhancement fee, which is currently $3.50 per month for all its internet plans.